MichielBijl/blog/README.md

 # Blog
-WordPress template for [my blog](http://www.michielbijl.nl/).
-This will double as a test with PostCSS and its many plugins.
+Code for [my blog](http://www.michielbijl.nl/).
+Includes theme for WordPress (sortedam) and Jekyll.
+My blog currently runs on WordPress, but I want to [research the use of Jekyll](https://github.com/MichielBijl/blog/issues/14).

 ## Installation